Join

 Origins

-The rugby section of the Amsterdamse Atletiek Club was founded on 22 October 1930 by H. Bohlmeijer and T. Wijch, an early non-student club in a sport then carried mainly by the universities.
+The rugby section of the Amsterdamse Atletiek Club was founded on 22 October 1930 by H. Bohlmeijer and T. Wijch.

-Within two years AAC was one of just six clubs holding up organised rugby in the Netherlands.
-The first match came on 1 October 1931, a 14–18 loss to ARVC under captain Puck van der Heyden.
+Within two years AAC was one of six clubs carrying organised rugby in the Netherlands.

 1940 – 77